xynxynxyn/terminal-discord/README.md

 (Note to Linux users: If you run into any permissions errors while trying to install with sudo, follow the steps provided [here](https://github.com/glenpike/npm-g_nosudo)).

+## Running on Windows

+Windows cannot resolve a path

 ## Config-File

 The default locations for the config file are ~/.config/terminal-discord or ~/.terminal-discord.
 It is however also possible to pass a path to a config file like such